backgard3n/dmlthedev/README.md

-### I'm Jack, I like coding, making apps and games.
+### Hello there i'm Jack, I enojy coding and messing around with circuits...
-- 🔭 I’m currently working on my new website and new discord bot.
+- 🔭 I’m currently working on my new website
-- 🌱 I’m currently learning more NodeJS
+- 🌱 I’m currently learning more C++ for Arduino ESP Development
-- 🤔 I’m looking for help with discord bot development any tips and trick would help!
+- 🤔 I’m looking for building a larger community
 - 💬 Ask me about anything
-- 📫 How to reach me Discord (dml#7415)
+- 📫 How to reach me Discord (logicaloperator)
-- ⚡ Fun fact Joe Mama